MIT-LCP/mimic-website/content/mimicdata/ioeventsmerger.md

 ## Metavision

 Metavision records IO data using two tables: RANGESIGNALS and ORDERENTRY.
-These tables do not appear in MIMIC III as they have been merged to form the IOEVENTS table.
+These tables do not appear in MIMIC-III as they have been merged to form the IOEVENTS table.
 RANGESIGNALS contains recorded data elements which last for a fixed period of time.
 Furthermore, the RANGESIGNALS table recorded information for each component of the drug separately.
 For example, for a noradrenaline administration there would be two components: a main order component (noradrenaline) and a solution component (). ???